-- The import may take an extended period of time to complete depending on the size of the database. - You must manually delete any old/unused agents from the agents list. - You must update the license file after import if it previously expired.
+- manually delete any old or unused agents from the agents list. - update the license file after import, if it has previously expired.

 Licenses

 This page displays all license information known to the ElectricAccelerator server.
 Typically, a single license is displayed, which describes the usage to which you are entitled.